 You may have heard a lecture or two in your life about cutting corners, but it doesn’t apply to holiday meals.
 Cut corners wherever possible.
 If you have never made a successful dinner roll in your life, buy the self-rising frozen ones.
 If you only have 3 dinner plates and 5 guests coming, just buy the nice-looking disposable ones.
 The world will keep turning, and no one will arrive on your doorstep clutching their pearls because your butter wasn’t hand-churned.

 7. Fill your guests up with appetizers.

-Most guests enjoy snacking, and a cheese board and vegetable tray make for easy reaching.
+Most guests enjoy snacking, and a cheese board and vegetable tray make for easy reaching (I get my product from Misfits Market).
 Pre-meal snacks also create a more welcoming environment.
 Food relaxes people!

 8. Relax and enjoy connecting with your loved ones.

-Ultimately, try not to get so caught up in the planning and the organizing and the cooking that you forget to enjoy your loved ones.
-If it’s a special meal with your sweetheart, talk about your favorite memories together.
-If it’s your family, joke about the holiday meal disasters from years ago.
+Ultimately, try not to get so caught up in planning, organizing, and cooking that you forget to enjoy your loved ones.
+If it’s a special meal with your sweetheart, talk about your favorite memories together if it’s your family, joke about the holiday meal disasters from years ago.
 And if your great aunt is there, ask for her cherry pie recipe (it will make her feel good).